Payment process

 8. Order Submit job/API call sends information to ERP.

 Configured Commerce submits the authorization and/or payment gateway token, if applicable, for standard ERP connectors.
-TokenEx tokens are not sent to the ERP and are not used outside of the Configured Commerce system.
-If your website does not use a standard ERP connector, you still need to implement these fields in the Order Submit job/call you created.
+Spreedly tokens are not sent to the ERP and are not used outside of Configured Commerce.
+If your website does not use a standard ERP connector, you must implement these fields in the Order Submit job you created.

 9. ERP processes the information.

-Once the payment information has made its way into the ERP, the funds are generally captured once an order enters a particular status, which differs by ERP.
+When the ERP receives payment information, the funds are generally captured when an order enters a particular status, which differs by ERP.